arfylarfy/Project2/README.md

 - Based on the Mean Absolute Error, we chose to use the Decision Tree Model with our lex bot.
 - Decision trees support non linearity, where Linear Regression supports only linear solutions.
 When there are large number of features with fewer data-sets (with low noise), linear regressions may outperfomr Decision Trees/Random Forests.
 In general cases, Decision trees will have better average accuracy.

-## Lex Bot

-- See ReadMe within the OfferAid_DeploymentFiles
-INSERT LINK

 ## Contributors